 *Consult your doctor before starting any supplement or OTC medication.

-To schedule an appointment at Bascom Palmer’s Ocular Surface Center, a Center of Excellence facility, call (954) 465-2700 or click here.
+To schedule an appointment at Bascom Palmer’s Ocular Surface Center, call 954-465-2700 or click here.